JaredVogt/dotfiles/README.md

     git clone https://github.com/jaredvogt/dotfiles.git ~/dotfiles
     source ~/dotfiles/install.sh
-    ~/dotfiles/install/bash.sh  # this installs the latest shell via brew and updates all appropriate stuff
+    ~/dotfiles/install/bash.sh  # this installs the latest shell via brew and updates all appropriate stuff `brew.sh`  # this installs brew first - and then all the brew apps

     install.sh needs to be updated for my install - at this point its pretty barebones.